gusl/CalibrationCurves/README.md

 <img
 src="https://latex.codecogs.com/png.image?\dpi{110}&space;\bg_black&space;Y_i%20\sim%20Bernoulli(g(X_i))">,
 where **g** is a non-decreasing function.
-We don't know what `cgam` uses under the hood to enforce this shape constraint, but it does work -- the MLE is always an isotonic function, AFAICT.
+We don't know what `cgam` uses under the hood to enforce this shape constraint, but it does appear to work -- the MLE seems to always be an isotonic function.
 Unfortunately, isotonicity is not guaranteed for the confidence intervals (CIs).
 Our methods likewise don't guarantee that the quantile will be isotonic as a function of X, but they do improve this significantly.